 Birds of PSSS

-Puget Sound Seabird Survey (PSSS) is a citizen-science survey managed by Seattle Audubon that empowers volunteer birdwatchers to gather valuable data on wintering seabird populations in Puget Sound.
+The Puget Sound Seabird Survey (PSSS) is a citizen-science survey managed by Seattle Audubon that empowers volunteer birdwatchers to gather valuable data on wintering seabird populations in Puget Sound and the Strait of Juan de Fuca.
 Together, our team creates a snapshot of seabird density on more than 2,400 acres of nearshore saltwater habitat.
-It is the only land-based, multi-month survey in central or south Puget Sound.
+It is the only land-based, multi-month survey in the Puget Sound region.

 Learn more about PSSS: Overview History/Objectives